 - Remove cake pan, peel away parchment paper.
 Brush liquor syrup evenly onto surface of cake.

 - Spread 2/3 of buttercream evenly onto cake.

 - Starting on narrow (10 inch) side of cake, roll cake into a cylinder.
 Place on a serving tray and place in refrigerator.

 - Meanwhile prepare chocolate curls.
 Read following steps before starting: Chop chocolate in small pieces and place in a microwave oven proof bowl.
 Melt chocolate in 7 second increments in microwave, stir in between heating.
 Stop heating once chocolate is just melted.

 - Have a metal cake spatula ready.
 Remove cold stone from freezer and rapidly pour about 4-6 tablespoons of melted chocolate on stone.
 Very quickly spread chocolate as thin as you can onto cold stone.

 - Using your spatula lift up pieces of chocolate and roll and fold into curled shapes.

 - Repeat with remaining chocolate.
-Make sure to wipe off any condensation of the surface while making curls.
+Make sure to wipe off any condensation on surface while making curls.